 Required evidence: completed application form with a student certificate from the college or university.

 - Application for a council tax discount - students Application for a council tax discount - students 100kb

 - undertaking a training programme that is accredited by the National Council for Vocational qualifications or the Scottish equivalent, and

-- is receiving an allowance or salary less than would be paid if qualified, and in any case less than £195 gross (before deductions)
+- receiving an allowance or salary less than would be paid if qualified, and in any case less than £195 gross (before deductions) per week